icyphox/site/pages/blog/openbsd-hp-envy.md

 debloated packages; maybe I've just been spoilt by KISS.
 I now have D-Bus on my system thanks to Firefox. :(

-I appreciate the fact that they don't have a political document---a Code of Conduct.
+I appreciate the fact that they don't have a political document -- a Code of Conduct.
 CoCs are awful, and have only proven to be harmful for projects; part of the reason why I'm sick of Linux and its community.
 Oh wait, OpenBSD does have one: https://www.openbsd.org/mail.html